karanjagad/MSR_Xray/README.md

 ### Output delta:

-Selected repository result after changing parameters were similar
+Selected repository result after changing parameters was similar for all dependency pair expcept for one pair. *org.apache.lucene_lucene-analyzers-common_org.apache.lucene_lucene-core*
+The orginal table had 27 selected repositories but the reproduced table has only 9 repositories.(Reason can be the repository does not exist or during the collection program timed out/403 Forbiden Error)

 ### Implementation of replication: